digiltd/oh-rtd-test/Hardware-FAQ.md

 Below are configuration notes for specific hardware.

-## X86 Linux
+## x86 Linux

-**1. Install Linux**

-**2. Install Java**
+**1. Install Java**
 If not already present

-**3. Install and setup OpenHAB**   Use apt-get as described below (https://github.com/openhab/openhab/wiki/Apt-Repository)
+**2. Install and setup OpenHAB**   Use apt-get as described below (https://github.com/openhab/openhab/wiki/Apt-Repository)

-**4. Use symlinks if you use more than one USB port**  Create or add to existing file (/etc/udev/rules.d/50-usb-serial.rules) a rule like the following:
+**3. Use symlinks if you use more than one USB port**  Create or add to existing file (/etc/udev/rules.d/50-usb-serial.rules) a rule like the following:

+SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{product}=="RFXrec433", SYMLINK+="USBrfx", GROUP="dialout", MODE="0666"
-SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", SYMLINK+="zwaveUSB", MODE="0666"
+SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", SYMLINK+="USBzwave", GROUP="dialout", MODE="0666"

-to get  IdVendor and IdProduct,  you need type in the following:
-   "sudo udevadm info -q all -n /dev/ttyUSB0"
+To get  IdVendor, product, and IdProduct,  you need type in the following (for USB0, USB1, etc) "sudo udevadm info --attribute-walk --path=/sys/bus/usb-serial/devices/ttyUSB0"

-There you can find the "ID_VENDOR_ID", "ID_MODEL_ID" .
+There you can find IdVendor, product, and IdProduct.
 Replace these IDs in the rule and save the file.
-Now your stick can be referenced in OpenHab config  as "/dev/zwaveUSB".
+Now your stick can be referenced in OpenHab config  as "/dev/USBzwave".
 You will also need to add the property to the Java command line by adding the following (device names delimited by ":" ) to the file /etc/init.d/openhab in the JAVA_ARGS section with your device names substituted.

--Dgnu.io.rxtx.SerialPorts=/dev/rfxcomUSB:/dev/zwaveUSB
+-Dgnu.io.rxtx.SerialPorts=/dev/USBrfxcom:/dev/USBzwave